Leonardo Xavier: Accomplishments in the Art of Brazilian Jiu-Jitsu

 Leo is also considered a World Class Referee of Brazilian jiu-jitsu and Submission Wrestling.

 Relocation to the United States

 In 2000, Professor Xavier traveled to the United States to give several seminars.
 He liked the United States, and started to travel often to the US teaching the art that he loves.
 In 2003, Leo realized that he loved teaching his style of Jiu-Jitsu to the American people and moved to United States.
 Leo now intends to remain in the United States to continue his work and efforts to develop Jiu-Jitsu in the United States.
 Leo is currently developing and expanding Gracie Jiu-Jitsu in Sugar Land, Texas (Houston Area), where he lives and operates the LX Jiu-Jitsu School.

-He is recognized in the martial arts world, and Jiu-Jitsu community, as one of the most charismatic professors; as well he is noted as a world-class authority of the art.
-With more than 20 years of experience, Leo is highly sought after for teaching seminars and courses around the World.
+He is a Jiu-Jitsu instructor with over 20 years of experience who teaches seminars and courses internationally.

-Few people can match his ability to combine a deep knowledge of the art with a passion and enthusiasm for teaching the legion of loyal students that he gained all over the world.
+He combined a deep knowledge of the art with a passion for teaching, and attracted students from around the world.